- What is a stomach ulcer?

 - Weight loss

-The specialist will ask the patient about the symptoms being experienced, their medical history, and they will carry out a physical examination to check if there is swelling and pain the stomach.
+Your specialist will ask about the symptoms you're experiencing, your medical history, and they will carry out a physical examination to check if there is swelling and pain the stomach.
 They will also use a stethoscope to check for any unusual sounds around the abdomen area.

 An ulcer is often treated with medications, and a test is carried out two weeks later to check that they have been effective.

 If the medication has not worked, the doctor may opt to carry out an upper endoscopy, where a thin tube with a camera on the end is inserted in the throat to examine the state of the stomach.
 A biopsy may also be carried out.

 The gastric ulcer sore is formed when the stomach is exposed and vulnerable to its own acidity.
 This can be caused by different things: